sidgan/ETCI-2021-Competition-on-Flood-Detection/src/README.md

 ## Training and Submission

-_**Make sure the data is downloaded is placed in the right paths as specified in `src/config.py`**_.
+_**Make sure the data is downloaded and is placed in the right paths as specified in `src/config.py`**_.

 1. `train.py`: First, we train two models on the training set: UNet [1] and UNet++ [2] with a MobileNetV2 [3] backend.